 Once you’ve received the bids, reviewed them, and chosen the one that best fits you, you’ll need to contact the business to let them know you accept their bid.
 During this conversation, you should be discussing and/or deciding on:

 - Try to show flexibility if the contractor is busy.
-This is actually a good thing; the busiest contractors are busy for a reason: They do good work.
+This is actually a good thing; the busiest contractors are busy for a reason: They perform good work.

 - The upfront payment terms and how it will be collected.

-- The best way to communicate with one another.
+- The best way to communicate with one another going forward.

 It will also be helpful to ask the contractor what you should be doing to prepare your house/building, yard, driveway, pool, and other affected parts of a property for the installation, as each contractor’s recommendations will be different.
-We will cover some common prep work for both contractors and property owners next.
+We’ll cover some usual prep work for both contractors and property owners next.

 In addition to communicating processes with you before the start date, the contractor is also responsible for:

-- Making at least one reminder call to the property owner at least one week before the scheduled installation date.
+- Making at least one reminder call to the property owner one week before the scheduled installation date.

 - Providing contingency plans in case of poor weather.

-- Dropping off any necessary metal materials, accessories, tools, or equipment (if needed).
+- Dropping off any necessary metal or panels, accessories, tools, or equipment.

 - Providing an exterior outlet (if needed).

-- Knowing about building access and advising installers of areas not to go, gates/doors to shut, etc.
+- Knowing about building access and advising installers of areas not to go, gates and doors to shut, etc.

 Home or Building Owner Preparation Work

-There are also tasks the property owner should do beforehand to help the fluidity of the metal roof installation process.
+There are also tasks the property owner should do beforehand to help the fluidity of the installation process.
 For example, you can:

-- Clear any and all sidewalks around your home/building.
+- Clear any walkways or sidewalks around your property.

-- Commercial properties might want to consider setting up blockades so patrons or customers stay safe.
+- Commercial properties might want to consider setting up blockades so employees, patrons, and customers stay safe.

-- Clear any driveways of vehicles, bikes, or other items taking away from the contractor’s workspace.
+- Clear any driveways of vehicles, bikes, or other items taking up the contractor’s workspace.

-- Have the contractor clearly define the work space and storage area for their tools and equipment for the duration of the project.
+- Ask the contractor to clearly define the workspace and storage area for their tools and equipment.

 - Clean up items around the yard, patios, decks, balconies, etc.

-- Move any potted plants from underneath the roof.
+- Move any furniture, umbrellas, potted plants, etc., from underneath the roof.